mmmray/mmmray.github.io/panels.md

 I think over time this will become a massive compatibility hazard, and make it even harder for Xray's configuration format to change in a way that does not break users.

-In fact, it is already a compatibility hazard today, as at least two panels perform UA sniffing to figure out which kind of subsription content to produce.

 I recommend that panels always keep a way to only produce regular sharelinks, as I expect that this system will eventually blow up in everybody's faces.